Brecciab/SampleWeatherAPI/ReadMe.txt

 I wasn't sure about XUnit or NUnit so I went with NUnit since most people I know still use that.
 I was not sure the standard at your company.

-I would like to add some mock service calls, correct the timer problem for the test and a few other things.
+I would like to correct the timer problem for the test and a few other things.

 Now I am just adding stuff for fun...
 Adding a database interaction because... why not?